-The following example demonstrates how to use the Graph Widget to display data out of a List in a graphical format.
+The following example demonstrates how to use the Graph Widget to display live CAN data out of a List in a graphical format.
 A List Widget is used in this example as well to display the raw data in a tabular format.
-The List Widget is only available on displays with the M2 processor and newer, the Graph Widget applies to all displays.
+The Graph Widget is only available on displays with the M2/G1e processor and newer platforms.

 Graph Implementation Overview

 - Create a Custom List to contain the data to be graphed.

 - Write a script to load data into the list.

 - Bind the graph widget Series data to the list item